andreasdk/ariana/README.md

 [Link to website](https://andreasdk.github.io/ariana/)

-For this project, I made a static frontend website for the singer Ariana Grande that includes a news section, a music section, a video section, a tour section, and a newsletter section.
+For this project, I made a static frontend website for Ariana Grande that includes a news section, a music section, a video section, a tour section, and a newsletter section.
 I also included social media links.

 ---